Michael Charlton makes a run through midfield during the second half of the match.

 Midway through the second half and West substitute Purewal made a driving run down the right before cutting in and firing a shot into the side-netting.
 In the 71st minute, Callen made a good run through central midfield before firing in a shot from all of 30 yards that had Bland scrambling to his right to save another goal bound effort from RCA.
 Two minutes later and good determination from O'Neill, chasing what looked like a lost cause to the West byline, won RCA a corner.
 From Elliott's corner the ball was half cleared to Charlton who fired in a fierce, low drive from the edge of the penalty area that flew just wide.
 In the 75th minute, Charlton was replaced by Kieran Parnaby.
 Three minutes later and RCA grabbed a deserved second goal - Larkin was released in on goal and advanced into the West penalty area before coolly slotting the ball low past Bland from around 12 yards.
 Larks has scored in each of RCA's last six matches, taking his total to 19 for the season.
 And five minutes later, RCA put the match beyond doubt with a third - a ball was played into Callen, who had made a good run into the West penalty area.
 His shot was parried by Bland and the loose ball was guided home by O'Neill to claim an impressive 25th goal of the season.
 In the 85th minute Luke Page was replaced by James Armstrong.
 Three minutes later, and Purewal drove into the RCA penalty area and fired in a fierce shot that was superbly tipped onto the post by Pocklington.
 In stoppage time RCA won a corner which was taken by Elliott and Callen’s header was cleared.

-A tremendous win for RCA this afternoon, and, for what it's worth, my performance and result of the season so far (closely followed by Liversedge away in the Vase).
+A tremendous win for RCA this afternoon, and, for what it's worth, my performance and result of the season so far (closely followed by Liversedge away in the FA Cup).
 And it was great to see a match played on a heavy, soggy pitch between two fully committed teams - although the West Auckland ground staff may disagree.

 RCA remain in seventh place, but move on to 59 points and are now just three points behind today's opponents, who stay in fourth.